-Cyrus™ is an on-premise edge cloud that provides unlimited mobile capacity and secure connectivity, while collecting and analyzing mobile device and IoT data.
+Cyrus™ is an on-premise edge cloud that provides unlimited mobile capacity and secure connectivity, while analyzing mobile device and IoT data.
 This enables enterprises to improve productivity, increase revenue and deliver new services and applications.

 Today, with Cyrus, enterprises can introduce personalized services, tiered access, proximity information, live video streaming, firewalled data, M2M, VR/AR, and more.
 As a 5G-ready platform, Cyrus is a future-proof bridge to killer apps yet to be developed.